izgys/protein-stability-optimization/README.md

 - [ ] WT vs mutant RMSD plot
 - [ ] Structure alignment images
 - [ ] Energy/interaction heatmaps

 ---

-## 📌 License and Citation

-This is an academic/personal learning project.
-Please cite the tools used (ProteinMPNN, ColabFold, etc.) appropriately in your own work.

----